MethaneSAT: History

 The MethaneSAT program was started by MethaneSAT, LLC, a wholly owned subsidiary of the Environmental Defense Fund (EDF), with the goal of providing global high resolution data regarding methane emissions from oil and gas facilities.
 In January 2020, MethaneSAT announced that the spacecraft will be built using the Blue Canyon Technologies X-SAT satellite bus, with the spacecraft's methane sensing spectrometer being provided by Ball Aerospace & Technologies.

 In November 2019, the New Zealand Space Agency (NZSA) joined the program, committing NZ$26 million to the program.
 Rocket Lab will build and operate the mission control center for the flight in Auckland, New Zealand.
 NZSA will also take part in launch operations and may contribute to the scientific payload.
 Ball Aerospace and Blue Canyon Technologies completed an intensive technology review of their respective contributions to the mission in early 2020.

 On 13 January 2021, the nonprofit MethaneSAT LLC announced that it had signed a contract with SpaceX to deliver the 350 kg MethaneSAT into orbit aboard a Falcon 9 Block 5 launch vehicle with a launch window opening on 1 October 2022.
 By November 2022, the launch had been delayed to October 2023 by supply chain issues during the Covid-19 pandemic.

 The satellite launched as part of Transporter 10 on 4 March 2024.
 On 1 July 2025, it was announced that contact had been lost with the satellite on 20 June 2025, and that analysis had revealed a loss of power which is likely unrecoverable.
 According to public broadcaster RNZ, the satellite had cost New Zealand taxpayers a total of NZ$32 million due to an extra $3 million caused by delays and investment in an unused ground Mission Control.

 Results

-Early reports using the MethaneSat equipment mounted on a jet aircraft (MethaneAir) showed that oil and gas producers in the U.S. are emitting methane into the atmosphere at over four times the rates estimated by the Environmental Protection Agency.
-The largest regional emission area is the Permian Basin in Texas which is emitting 256 tons of methane every day, accounting for 1.9% of total gas production.
-This is in addition to the CO_{2} produced by extensive gas flaring in the region.

 Across continental U.S. the aggregate methane loss rate across 12 basins amounts to 1.6% of gas produced, which is 8 times higher than the 0.2% emissions intensity target adopted by the Oil and Gas Climate Initiative.